piesocket/laravel-broadcasting-starter/README.md

-## Get Started with Laravel Broadcasting using Echo in under 5 minutes
+## Laravel Broadcasting with Echo in under 5 minutes
 This repository is a scaffold for Laravel Broadcasting, use this starter repository to get started quickly with Laravel broadcasting.

 ## Setup